-The Corporation has entered into a corporate services agreement dated effective June 1, 2013 (the "Corporate Services Agreement") with Earlston Management Corp. ("Earlston Management"), whereby Earlston Management provides to the Corporation various administrative and related corporate services.
+The Corporation has entered into a corporate services agreement dated effective June 1, 2013 (the "Corporate Services Agreement") with Earlston Management Corp. ("Earlston Management"), whereby Earlston Management provides to the Corporation various administrative and related corporate services for \$1,500 per month.
+Due to the Corporation's financial condition, Earlston has suspended its fees and did not bill the Corporation for services provided in 2019.

 Earlston Management is a private company owned by Earlston Investments Corp., a British Columbia corporation.
-None of the persons who were directors or executive officers of the Corporation or a subsidiary of the Corporation at any time during the Corporation's last financial year, the proposed nominees for election to the Board, any person or company who beneficially owns, directly or indirectly, or who exercises control or direction over (or a combination of both) more than 10% of the issued and outstanding Common Shares, nor any associate or affiliate of those persons, has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in Earlston Management or Earlston Investments Corp., other than Brian E. Bayley, a director of the Corporation, who is also a director and officer of Earlston Management and a director and shareholder of Earlston Investments Corp. and John Downes, Chief Financial Officer of the Corporation, who is also an officer of Earlston Management and Earlston Investments Corp.
+None of the persons who were directors or executive officers of the Corporation or a subsidiary of the Corporation at any time during the Corporation's last financial year, the proposed nominees for election to the Board, any person or company who beneficially owns, directly or indirectly, or who exercises control or direction over (or a combination of both) more than 10% of the issued and outstanding Common Shares, nor any associate or affiliate of those persons, has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in Earlston Management or Earlston Investments Corp., other than Brian E. Bayley, a director of the Corporation, who is also a director and officer of Earlston Management and a director and shareholder of Earlston Investments Corp., John Downes, Chief Financial Officer of the Corporation, who is also an officer of Earlston Management and Earlston Investments Corp. and A. Murray Sinclair, 10% shareholder of the Corporation, who is also a director of Earlston Management and an officer of Earlston Investments.

-The term of the Corporate Services Agreement commenced on June 1, 2013 and will be in force for two years from the date thereof, with automatic renewal on an annual basis, unless notice is given by either party prior to sixty days of the annual anniversary date of the Corporate Services Agreement, and is subject to earlier termination in certain circumstances, which include: (i) written notice to the other party of termination if the other party (the "Defaulting Party") is in default of any covenant, condition or requirement under the Corporate Services Agreement and the Defaulting Party has not remedied such default within ten business days of receipt of notice of such default; (ii) by written notice to the other party becomes insolvent, is unable to discharge its obligations as they become due, makes an assignment for the benefit of creditors, or a petition in bankruptcy is filed against it; or (iii) by two months' written notice to the other party.

-Under the terms of the Corporate Services Agreement, the Corporation paid to Earlston Management a fee of \$1,500 per month.
-The Corporate Services Agreement provides a mechanism for Earlston Management to change its fee in the event that services required by the Corporation differ than those provided for currently under the Corporate Services Agreement, Earlston Management is reimbursed for all reasonable expenses incurred in the performance of its services.
+The term of the Corporate Services Agreement commenced on June 1, 2013 and will be in force for two years from the date thereof, with automatic renewal on an annual basis, unless notice is given by either party prior to sixty days of the annual anniversary date of the Corporate Services Agreement, and is subject to earlier termination in certain circumstances, which include: (i) written notice to the other party of termination if the other party (the "Defaulting Party") is in default of any covenant, condition or requirement under the Corporate Services Agreement and the Defaulting Party has not remedied such default within ten business days of receipt of notice of such default; (ii) by written notice to the other party if the other party becomes insolvent, is unable to discharge its obligations as they become due, makes an assignment for the benefit of creditors, or a petition in bankruptcy is filed against it; or (iii) by two months' written notice to the other party.
+The Corporate Services Agreement also provides a mechanism for Earlston Management to change its fee in the event that services required by the Corporation differ than those provided for currently under the Corporate Services Agreement.
+Pursuant to the Corporate Services Agreement, Earlston Management is reimbursed for all reasonable expenses incurred in the performance of its services.